Electronic Engineering Technology - Associate in Science (AS) (4580)

 You can enroll in our courses in the spring, summer and fall.
 Submit your application online anytime!
 When you apply, please include program code 4580 with your application to ensure you apply for the correct program.

 If you want to turn YOUR passion for building electronic circuits and computers and troubleshooting electronic devices into a rewarding career, we are here to help.
-To learn more about this promising career path, contact an admissions counselor or department chair Kelley Engle, today!
+To learn more about this promising career path, contact an admissions counselor or the engineering, trades & computer technologies department chair Dr. Kelley Engle, today!
 You may also request more information online.